compositeurdigital/compositeurdigital.github.io/UX/en/release_notes/index.md

 ### 3.2.2622 - March 21, 2022

-- Web memory: mail recipient can be set	by other modules (eg. CRM)
 - PowerPoint: improved rendering of cropped images
 - Product sheet: associated documents are now shared in addition to the pdf summary
 - Catalogue: numeric filter with option to set a single minumum or maximum value